secshd

 AllowGroups

 This keyword can be followed by a list of group names, separated by spaces.
 If specified, login is allowed only for users whose primary group or supplementary group list matches one of the patterns. * and ? can be used as wildcards in the patterns.
 Only group names are valid; a numerical group ID isn't recognized.
-By default login is allowed regardless of the group list.
+By default, login is allowed for all groups.
+The allow/deny groups directives are processed in the following order: DenyGroups, AllowGroups.

 AllowTcpForwarding